The most affordable high quality colour accurate monitor on the market. Great accuracy, direct hardware calibration, even includes a hood!

 Put simply, the BenQ SW240 is the most affordable path into high quality monitors.
 If you're considering things like Dell Ultrasharp or Asus ProArt or basically any sort of standard or supposedly better quality monitor, STOP.
 Skip that painful first mistake so many monitor buyers make and instead start directly with a quality product from a brand that has in the last few years become a key player in the colour accurate market, and is quite simply working at a level way above those consumer electronic brands.
 (And you won't even really pay any extra!).

 The SW240 is the new little brother to BenQ's wildly popular SW2700PT model.
 It's a little smaller, sure, but it offers perhaps even better value - there simply has never been a time when a colour accurate monitor of this quality, with this many features, was available for such a crazy low price.
-It comes as a complete package - monitor, excellent and attractive stand, cables, hood, programmable 'puck' that helps you switch modes quickly - and BenQ's direct hardware calibration software Palette Master Elements.
+It comes as a complete package - monitor, excellent and attractive stand, cables, hood, programmable switch for fast mode changing (very similar in functionality to the external puck the bigger models have but nicely built into the monitor so one less cable to worry about!).
+Also includes BenQ's direct hardware calibration software Palette Master Elements.
 (The only thing you should add is a calibrator, if you don't already have one - and it's compatible with both our recommendation, the i1 Display Pro, and the Spyder range).

 Being so affordable, this monitor also is great for 2nd monitor scenarios - a very cost effective way to increase your workspace with another colour accurate screen, or for use in studios as e.g. a tethered shooting monitor.